TheGooodDev/TheGooodDev/README.md

 # About Me

 21 years old French developper <br>
-In fourth year of computer science specializing in Data Science."
+In fourth year of computer science specializing in Data Science.